Research & Development

 British Lithium Inhouse Laboratory

-Our processing facility in Roche was fully set up in 2020 to process exploration samples.
+- Our processing facility in Roche was initially established in 2019 to process exploration samples.
 Building on this and an Innovate UK grant, at the end of 2020 and start of 2021 our lab was expanded significantly with a range of equipment for demonstrating our mineral processing approach as well as our chosen lithium refinery route.

 Key geological processing equipment includes:

 - Jaw crusher for crushing material from max.
 75mm to a size of 2mm

 - Riffle boxes and a rotary sample divider